Neighborhood Complete Streets Program

 Complete Streets are streets designed and operated to allow safe and comfortable use by all users.
 People walking, biking, riding transit and driving are all accommodated in the available infrastructure, and the street design is compatible with surrounding land uses.

 Arlington’s Master Transportation Plan established the development of a countywide network of Complete Streets as one of its primary goals – but not all streets in Arlington are currently designed for all users, so there is ongoing work to implement this long-held vision for the County.

 What can we do to improve Arlington’s neighborhood streets to make them safer or more “complete”?

-Sidewalks free and clear of obstructions, streetlights, ADA-accessible curb ramps, safe space for bikes and appropriate street widths – these are all elements of a complete street.
+Sidewalks free and clear of obstructions, streetlights, Americans with Disabilities Act-accessible curb ramps, safe space for bikes and appropriate street widths – these are all elements of a complete street.
 How a street is improved to increase the safety and comfort of underserved users depends on the street.

 NCS List of Nominated Streets

 In 2017, the NCS Program asked residents, workers and visitors to share their ideas of which streets should be selected for improvement.
 Arlington did not disappoint!

 Learn more about the nominations and the potential project list.

 The Neighborhood Complete Streets program replaced the County’s Neighborhood Traffic Calming program, after a broad engagement process and input and approval by the County Board.
 The focus of the NCS program is to reconsider streets as public spaces for all people.
 Learn more